tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

 ## Breaking it down

 In the last two posts, we laid the groundwork for authentication from the UI down to Cosmos DB.
-With this post, we&#8217;re going to build a minimal screen to let users generate API Keys, some protected API endpoints, and the logic to tie these into the `LoginUserAuthentications` DocumentCollection in Cosmos DB.
+With this post, we're going to build a minimal screen to let users generate API Keys, some protected API endpoints, and the logic to tie these into the `LoginUserAuthentications` DocumentCollection in Cosmos DB.

 <div id="attachment_9202" style="width: 426px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/04/aspnetcore2cosmos_301.png" alt="From UI down to Cosmos DB back up to Middleware" width="416" height="874" class="size-full wp-image-9202" srcset="/wp-content/uploads/2018/04/aspnetcore2cosmos_301.png 416w, /wp-content/uploads/2018/04/aspnetcore2cosmos_301-143x300.png 143w" sizes="(max-width: 416px) 100vw, 416px" />